White close button

 A consumer’s insight into bad customer support experiences

-• Having to repeat information when transferred to other teams.
-Customers get frustrated when they provide information and it isn’t passed on to the appropriate person.
+• Having to repeat information when contacting support.
+Customers get frustrated when they provide information, and it isn’t passed on to the appropriate person.

 • Being unable to find answers on their own.
-Customers ideally want to resolve their own problems.
+Many customers ideally want to resolve their own problems.
 Frustration arises when answers can’t be found in a self-service channel of their choice.

 • Not knowing who to speak to in the event of a problem with your product or service